T2 Biosystems, Inc. (TTOO): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-The scientific founders included prominent figures from MIT and other institutions, leveraging significant expertise in diagnostics and biotechnology.
-Key individuals involved in its early stages included Tyler Jacks, Robert Langer, Richard Lester, Todd R. Golub, and Michael J. Cima.
+The scientific foundation was laid by a team of prominent figures, leveraging significant expertise in diagnostics and biotechnology.
+Key individuals involved in the early stages included Tyler Jacks, Robert Langer, Richard Lester, Todd R. Golub, and Michael J. Cima.

 Initial capital/funding

-Early backing came from venture capital.
-A significant Series A funding round in 2007 secured $11.5 million, enabling initial research and development efforts.
-Subsequent funding rounds followed before the company went public.
+Early backing came from venture capital, with a significant Series A funding round in 2007 securing $11.5 million for initial research and development.
+In total, the company has raised approximately $454 million across 10 rounds over its history.

 Year Key Event Significance

-2014 Initial Public Offering (IPO) on Nasdaq (TTOO) Raised approximately $58.6 million in net proceeds, providing capital for commercialization and further R&D. Increased public visibility and regulatory requirements.
+2014 Initial Public Offering (IPO) on Nasdaq (TTOO) Raised approximately $58.6 million in net proceeds, providing capital for commercialization and R&D.

-2014 FDA Market Authorization for T2Dx Instrument & T2Candida Panel Marked the company's entry into the clinical diagnostics market with the first direct-from-whole-blood, non-culture-dependent test for sepsis-causing pathogens.
-Validated the core T2MR technology platform.
+2014 FDA Market Authorization for T2Dx Instrument & T2Candida Panel Marked the company's entry into the clinical diagnostics market with the first direct-from-whole-blood, non-culture-dependent test for sepsis.

-2018 FDA Market Authorization for T2Bacteria Panel Expanded the sepsis diagnostic portfolio, targeting key bacterial bloodstream infections.
-Strengthened its position in rapid diagnostics for critical care settings.
+2018 FDA Clearance for T2Bacteria Panel Expanded the sepsis diagnostic portfolio to target key bacterial bloodstream infections, strengthening its position in critical care.

 T2 Biosystems, Inc. (TTOO) Ownership Structure